Gudikadi8358/demo_repo/README.md

 Hey there!
-Looking forward to making some awesome dashboards.
+Looking forward to making some awesome dashboards and code some epic things!